-Chase Brown vs Travis Etienne: Who Should You Start?
+Chase Brown vs Travis Etienne: The Full Breakdown

 Chase Brown (14.6 PPG) and Travis Etienne (13.9 PPG) produced nearly identical fantasy numbers in 2025.
 When two running backs are this close on a per-game basis, the weekly matchup matters more than the season-long resume.
-Chase Brown played 17 games for the Cincinnati Bengals; Travis Etienne suited up 17 times for the New Orleans Saints.
+Chase Brown played 17 games for the Cincinnati Bengals; Travis Etienne suited up 17 times for the Jacksonville Jaguars.

 A 0.7-point per-game gap over a full season is essentially noise.
 It means one extra catch, one fewer target, or a single broken play away from flipping the script.
 For a weekly start/sit call between these two, matchup analysis matters far more than the season line.